DrSleepy/AWS-Certified-Developer-Exam-Notes/CICD.md

 ## CodePipeline

 - CI/CD workflow tool (build, test, deploy)
-- Helps you automate your entire release process
+- Helps you automate your entire end-to-end release process
+- A change in an S3 bucket can trigger a build pipeline.
+So Codepipeline is not only restricted to code commits like bitbucket pipeline